 Location: Remote within California

 Duration: 20 hours per week September thru December 2022

 Context: At the Sierra Club, we believe in the power of togetherness.
 Together, we remain committed to the fight for a healthy climate built on a foundation of environmental, racial, economic, and gender justice – a future where all people benefit from a healthy, thriving planet and a direct connection to nature.
 As the climate crisis and deeply entrenched systemic racism all fuel inequity, we will continue to fight for a bold, transformational agenda that recognizes the interconnectedness between our planet, our humanity, and our democracy.
 By recognizing that our destinies are tied, we continue to name that all things are fundamentally connected, and the overlap between ecology, race, gender, and representative government will move to either advance our collective humanity or to oppress it.

-Scope: The Chapter Communications Intern will assist our communications team to develop timely, engaging content for our website, newsletter, and social media platforms that is relevant to many communities and stakeholder groups.
-This is a great opportunity for anyone interested in the nexus between energy/environment and social justice to work with state policy and issue experts and organizers on key issues facing Texas, while expanding their communications capacities.
+Scope: The Sierra Club California Communications Intern will assist our communications team to develop timely, engaging content for our website, newsletter, and social media platforms that is relevant to many communities and stakeholder groups.
+This is a great opportunity for anyone interested in the nexus between energy/environment and social justice to work with state policy and issue experts and organizers on key environmental issues facing California, while expanding their communications abilities.
 Interns would be expected to work approximately 20 hours per week remotely (as long as pandemic guidelines are in force).